OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/The Queue.md

 - [[Does GenAI Obsolete Reading]]?
 - [[How Damocles Threatens GenAI]]
 - [[Will GenAI Survive Capitalism]]? (contains multiple)
+- A Chatbot for My Brain?
+- Instrumenting Ideas
 - [[On Sensemaking]]
 - [[Brands Are Trapped]]
 - [[Tech Owes You an Apology]]